 In part one it was mentioned that Peter’s soap opera is drawn directly from his own wartime memories.
 This theme is now developed further as one of the two sons – Frank – is set to be killed off.
 The actor playing Frank is highly dismayed when he receives the latest script and learns that he perishes at the hands of the Germans.
 In a scene that no doubt has echos with many real-life soap operas, when the actor realises that he’s not coming back next week his mood quickly darkens.
 He protests that he’s been with the series since the beginning and is one of the most popular characters, but all to no avail.

-Peter has two sons.
+Peter has two sons in the real world as well.
 Henry (David Meyer) works on the show with Peter whilst Mark (Nigel Havers) despises his father and everything he stands for.
-Mark had a brief scene in part one, where he denounced his father’s politics vigorously, and in part two he’s arrested by the police on suspicion of being a terrorist.
-Havers performance isn’t particularly subtle as Mark’s manic radicalism seems rather overblown – but there may be a reason for this (he’s a radical, but not a member of the true underground resistance).
+Mark appeared briefly in part one, where he denounced his father’s politics vigorously, and in part two he’s arrested by the police on suspicion of being a terrorist.
+Havers performance isn’t particularly subtle (Mark’s manic radicalism seems rather overblown) but there may be a reason for this (he’s a radical, but not a member of the true underground resistance).

 The only man who has the influence to save Peter is Harmer, and this leads us to another absorbing scene with More and Bate.
 Harmer is enjoying a candlelit dinner with his social secretary Anja (Suzanne Roquette) but once he learns of Mark’s plight he’s keen to help.
 He rushes off to the phone, leaving Peter to talk to Anja – the only problem is that Anja only speaks German and Peter knows only a few words (surprisingly so, you’d have assumed everybody would have learnt the language by now).